repiyann/Laravel_PTI/README.md

 4. Generate an app encryption key `php artisan key:generate`
 5. Create an empty database.
 6. In the .env file, add database information to allow Laravel to connect to the database.
 7. In the .env file, add mailer information to allow Laravel to send email verification.
+In this case, you could use [Mailtrap](https://mailtrap.io/)
 8. Migrate the database `php artisan migrate`
 9. Seed the database `php artisan db:seed`